zjtheilen/dnd5e-api-testing/portfolio_documents/test_design.md

 * Detailed test case documentation (ID, endpoint, test type, steps, expected result, notes)
 * Notes on assumptions, scope decisions, and limitations
 * Mapping of test cases to endpoint functionality

 ### Tools & Skills Demonstrated:
 * Test case design for APIs
 * Functional, regression, and exploratory testing
 * Planning for automated test scripts in Python (or Playwright, if preferred)
 * Documentation best practices for QA workflows

+## Implementation Status
+Automated test coverage currently includes:
+- Classes
+- Spells
+- Monsters

+Races and Equipment remain planned but were deprioritized to focus on deeper schema validation, exploratory testing, and defect documentation for core endpoints.